 Perhaps you enjoy science, but haven’t really found a way to engage your kids in the learning of it.
 Sometimes we can get so caught up in memorizing seemingly random names, facts, and compounds that we miss the beauty of science.

 Yep.
 I said science is beautiful.
 In fact, it ought to be every Christian’s favorite subject, because in the learning of science we can truly enjoy and find awe in all that God has created for us.

 But I totally get your hesitation.
 Teaching science sometimes brings with it feelings of inadequacy, fear of anti-Christian agendas, and flashbacks of 100’s of flashcards from our high school years.
 Stick with me for a few minutes and let me help you see a homeschool science curriuclum plan that won’t be quite so daunting.

 Homeschool Science Curriculum for Elementary

-Not only is it totally FREE, it helps you focus on what is most important at this stage: growing strong readers.
+This helps you focus on what is most important at this stage: growing strong readers.
 When mom holds her little ones in her lap and reads aloud, kids hear beautiful language, learn the organization and structure of language, and eventually begin to desire to read those words on their own.